FAST & FREE 📦 2-DAY SHIPPING!*

 Can thongs make existing hemorrhoids worse?

+Yes.
 The thin strip of fabric can rub directly against swollen external hemorrhoids.
-This friction can increase pain and itching.
-If you're feeling discomfort, it’s a good idea to switch to a style with more coverage until your symptoms clear up.
+Switch to a style with more coverage until symptoms clear up.

 When should I see a doctor?